PyJaipur/PyJudge/README.md

 The project was officially announced in the [Telegram Group](https://t.me/pyjaipur) on the 9th of January 2019.
 It is an ongoing project and so you can jump in any time!
-Here is the link to the [Pyjudge Telegram group](https://t.me/joinchat/HNTGNFPd8dHx3OeY94LvYg) !
+Here is the link to the [Pyjudge Telegram group](https://t.me/joinchat/HNTGNFPd8dHx3OeY94LvYg)!

 Pre-requisite
 ----------------

 * knowledge of GitHub, not a must though you can learn basics in a couple of hours.
-* Presence on Telegram Group (install telegram first if error or join from desktop )
+* Presence on Telegram Group (install telegram first if an error or join from the desktop )
 * Fill this form with SOP(statement of purpose)
 * Dedication